Confused about nonstick cookware brands?

 Your mantra for buying nonstick cookware should be to buy often and buy cheap--but not too cheap.

 Also, neither cast iron nor carbon steel are associated with possible health risks, so the marketing is straightforward for them: you know what you're getting when you buy a Lodge pan.
+There's no guessing about what's it made of.

 Thus, the "nonstick cookware" label belongs to PTFE and ceramic exclusively.